nui-ai/mediapipe/BUILDING.md

 Running the built executables not directly but rather through bazel (by using a `bazel run` command, or the IDE's bazel plugin provided run configuration types) rather than directly running the executable, may be required for being able to set breakpoints.
 Running through the bazel command also makes ABSL_LOG messages more ergonomic (a hyperlink to the source code line where they are issued from is attached to each one of them in JetBrains IDE).

-## Deploying to Python Environments
+## Deploying to Other Environments
-Unlike rust which just takes a lib from the C++ build, python can only use the built wheel package which `pip install .` installs into the active python environment.<br>
+Unlike rust which just needs to find a lib built by C++ build, python can only use the built wheel package which `pip install .` installs into the active python environment.<br>
 When you work within the current repo, this is what pip installing does.
 <br><br>
 There's a pethora of ways to get the mediapipe python package built by this repo, into any other project environment, instead of stipulating one way, the full gamut of options is discussed here: https://chatgpt.com/s/t_6917132141d48191abdf9d9eb1e4217b.